FHIR/FSHSchool/README.md

 # FSH School

-The FSH School website is built using [Hugo](https://themes.gohugo.io/hugo-theme-learn/) and deployed to [https://fshschool.github.io/](https://fshschool.github.io/) via GitHub Actions that build the site and push its contents to the [FSHSchool.github.io](https://github.com/FSHSchool/FSHSchool.github.io) repository.
+The FSH School website is built using [Hugo](https://themes.gohugo.io/hugo-theme-learn/) and deployed to [http://fshschool.org/](http://fshschool.org/) and [https://fshschool.github.io/](https://fshschool.github.io/) via GitHub Actions that build the site and push its contents to the [FSHSchool.github.io](https://github.com/FSHSchool/FSHSchool.github.io) repository.